mk2swag/mk2swag.github.io/_posts/2018-03-01-timos-16v-fire-and-ice.markdown

 </figure>

 My Name is Timo Bahr, I live in Hamburg, Germany.
 I am 28 years old and this is my 1991 GTI 16V Fire and Ice.
-I bought this Car last year After my deployment in Mali/Africa because it’s very, very hard to find a original 16V Fire and Ice.
+I bought this car last year in France, after my deployment in Mali, Africa because it’s very, very hard to find a original 16V Fire and Ice.
 I only know 2 others in Germany, and mine is in its original paint.

 <figure>
   <img src="{{ page.imagesPath }}3.jpg" alt="{{ page.title }}">